• Skip to primary navigation

 Turkeys are loyal and don’t try to escape if raised outdoors.
 (Source: Pexels)

-As turkeys are larger than chickens and ducks, they need large space.
+As turkeys are larger than chickens and ducks, they need a large space.

-Some popular choices include Broad Breasted White, Bourbon Red, Narragansett, Black, Brown, and Royal Palm.
+Some popular turkey breeds include Broad Breasted White, Bourbon Red, Narragansett, Black, Brown, and Royal Palm.

 5. Guinea Fowls